AndrewLeedham/yarn-upgrade-fuzzy/README.md

 [![npm package][npm-badge]][npm-link]
 [![license MIT][license-badge]][license-link]

-Look at your devDependencies and dependencies fields upgrading all that match the given minimatch pattern.
+Look at your devDependencies and dependencies fields upgrading all that match the given [matcher][matcher-url] pattern.

 ## Usage
 1. Install